 Lunch Prices - updated 8/11/14

 schools are providing the USDA Smart Snacks in Schools which includes

 Please select this link to see the detailed nutrition standards.

 foods begins with parents enjoying these foods, also.
 After reading this article, you may want to

 try some of the recipes found in the Value Your Veggies link below.

 Value Your Veggies:

-Although this year-long vegetable promotion ended school year
+Although this specific year-long vegetable promotion has ended, we

-2011-12, we welcome you to visit the Value Your Veggies web pages.
-Who knows—you might find a recipe that your
+welcome you to visit the Value Your Veggies web pages.
+Who knows—you might find a recipe that you

 Families Receiving Free or Reduced Price Lunch: You will want to read this newsletter from Ellyn Satter, expert in child nutrition.